eigenlucy/eigenlucy.github.io/_posts/2025-12-31-gamma-spec-zine.md

 The output is a current pulse: brief (nanoseconds), small (microamperes per cell, but we need to resolve differences between individual cells firing), carrying the energy information you need.
 From here we just need a circuit to amplify, shape, and measure this pulse so a microcontroller can histogram it into a spectrum.

 ## Building a Gamma Spec Driver

+*WARNING: My board is still V1.
+I have gotten some promising results out of it, but I have some fixes and optimizations to make.
+I will release a new version soon with all the design+SPICE files available. watch my GitHub (@eigenlucy) and website (eigenlucy.com)*

 ![schematic](/assets/img/Gallery/gammaspec_schem.png){:.centered}{:.sixty}
 <div class="caption">Schematic</div>